OpenFieldAutomation-OFA/ros-weed-control/README.md

 ![Weed Control Unit](hardware.jpg)

-The main hardware components of the weed control unit are listed in the following table.
+The main hardware components of the weed control unit are listed in the table.

 | Component | Description | Quantity |
 | --- | --- | --- |